 Computer forecasts can go awry for several reasons.
-Right off the bat, numerical weather predictions can "bust" pretty quickly if the model is initialized poorly (it does not reasonably represent the current state of the atmosphere).
+Right off the bat, numerical weather predictions can "bust" pretty quickly if the model is initialized poorly - in other words, if it does not reasonably represent the current state of the atmosphere.
 Even "good" initializations have flaws, so they never quite represent the current state of the atmosphere with perfect accuracy.
 Either way, uncertainty in varying degrees is almost always introduced into numerical weather prediction, and this uncertainty grows with increasing forecast time.

-If all or most of the tweaked model runs (ensemble members) come up with basically the same numerical prediction for a specific forecast day, meteorologists have a relatively high degree of confidence in that day's forecast.
+If all or most of the ensemble members come up with basically the same numerical prediction for a specific forecast day, meteorologists have a relatively high degree of confidence in that day's forecast.
 If, however, the tweaked model runs predict several noticeably different scenarios for the day in question, then forecasters have a fairly low degree of confidence in the numerical prediction.

 In our previous introduction to short-range ensemble forecasts, we examined the Blizzard of January 25-28, 2015, and showed you the efficacy of short-range ensemble forecasting technique, especially when there's a high degree of uncertainty in the forecast.
 Revisit the image above and focus your attention on the spread in the ensemble forecasts for the western edge of snowfall equal to ten inches.
 This spread indicated high uncertainty for short-range predictions of heavy snowfall on the western flank of the nor'easter.
 Such a spread of contours almost looks like spaghetti noodles, assuming you let your imagination run a bit wild.
 Hold this "pasta" thought for a moment.

 To investigate the role of "spaghetti," forecast uncertainty, and ensemble forecasting in medium-range predictions, let's shift away from winter weather and take a look at a case from the field of tropical weather forecasting.
 We will focus our attention on Hurricane Michael, which made landfall on October 10, 2018, near Mexico Beach on the panhandle of Florida as a high-end Category-4 hurricane (see the 4.5-hour loop of visible images from GOES 16 below).
 Maximum sustained winds were 155 mph and the minimum pressure in the eye was 919 mb.
-Damage by storm surge and wind at Mexico Beach: (Image #1, Image #2).
+These two images show the catastrophic damage produced by storm surge and wind at Mexico Beach: (Image #1, Image #2).

 One of the tools that tropical forecasters sometimes use is a multi-model ensemble system to predict the track of tropical cyclones in both the short and medium range.
-In tropical forecasting, this multi-model approach sometimes includes three ensemble prediction systems (a single ensemble prediction system is abbreviated EPS).
-As you already learned, the GFS model has an EPS called the Global Ensemble Forecast System (GEFS).
-The Canadian Modeling Centre has an ensemble prediction center called the Canadian Global Ensemble Prediction System (GEPS).
+In tropical forecasting, this multi-model approach sometimes includes three ensemble prediction systems.
+As you already learned, the GFS model has an ensemble prediction system called the Global Ensemble Forecast System (GEFS).
+The Canadian Modeling Centre has an ensemble prediction system called the Canadian Global Ensemble Prediction System (GEPS).
 The U.S. Navy also has an ensemble prediction system based on their own model, the Navy Global Environmental Model (NAVGEM).

 With regard to medium-range forecasting, meteorologists along the Middle Atlantic Coast, for example, would have used this multi-model approach.
 Why would these forecasters incorporate this multi-model EPS in their process for preparing their medium-range forecast?
 Research has shown that a multi-model ensemble is usually more useful than a single ensemble, even if some of the ensemble members have lower skill.
 In the medium range, the GEFS, for example, tends to be underdispersive.